mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 [future-possibilities]: #future-possibilities

-In the future, if/when we replace SGX transaction validation entirely with zero-knowledge proofs, we should use that proving framework to also support zero knowledge partial fill validation.
+In the future, if/when we replace SGX transaction validation entirely with zero-knowledge proofs, we should use that proving framework to also support zero-knowledge partial fill validation.